Anna Haslam: Achievements

 One of her longest campaigns, working alongside the Belfast suffragist Isabella Tod, was for repeal of the Contagious Diseases Acts of 1864.
 The acts allowed for state regulation of prostitutes in areas in which the army was stationed.
 The act permitted compulsory internment of women for up to 3 months, which was later extended to one year.
 Medical treatment was also enforced on the women.
 The act sought only to reduce the spread of sexually transmitted diseases amongst the military.
 She opposed the act as she felt it legitimised prostitution, commoditised women and undermined family life.
 It was finally repealed following 18 years of campaigning.

 Haslam was involved in the 1866 petition and gathered 1,499 signatures to extend suffrage to women as well as men.
 In 1867 male suffrage was extended but it wasn't until 1911 that the Suffrage movement achieved the significant victory of securing the right of women to stand for election as local councillors.

 In 1918, a woman of almost ninety, she went to the polls "surrounded by flowers and flags", with women who united in her honour to celebrate the victory of the vote.
 This display of unity by activist women from all shades of political opinion acknowledged her role in the fight for the right to vote.
 The same year in which she died, in 1922, the Irish Free State extended the vote to all men and women over the age of 21.

-Posthumous recognition
+Death and posthumous recognition

+Haslam died on 28 November 1922 at her home in Carlton Terrace, of "cardiac dropsy" aged 93.

 A memorial seat to Anna and Thomas Haslam was erected in 1923 in St Stephen's Green, Dublin, with the inscription "in honour of their long years of public service chiefly devoted to the enfranchisement of women."

 Her name and picture (and those of 58 other women's suffrage supporters) are on the plinth of the statue of Millicent Fawcett in Parliament Square, London, unveiled in 2018.